Afleet Alex: Stud career

 Internationally, Afleet Alex has sired Puerto Rico Champion Imported Colt and Gr.I winner Advier, Puerto Rico Gr.II winner Cuqui's Love, and the Japanese stakes winning mare Better Sweet.

 Afleet Alex is the damsire (maternal grandfather) of 2019 Belmont Stakes winner Sir Winston, through his graded stakes winning daughter La Gran Bailadora.

+Stud retirement and death

-Afleet Alex was retired from stallion duties on January 31, 2022.
-He will continue to reside at Gainesway Farm.
+Afleet Alex was retired from stallion duties on January 31, 2022, and continued to reside at Gainesway Farm.
+He died on February 6, 2026, at the age of 24.
+His death was announced by Gainesway on February 12.